ESG Data Table

 Initiatives to Improve Access to Medicines

-Collaborative Programs with Public Institutions to Control Malaria, Influenza, and Antimicrobial Resistance (AMR) and Hepatitis B Projects 7 6 5
+Collaborative Programs with Public Institutions to Control Malaria, Influenza, Antimicrobial Resistance (AMR) and Hepatitis B Projects 7 7 6

-Fight against Counterfeit Pharmaceuticals in collaboration with international organizations Projects 1 1 2
+Fight against Counterfeit Pharmaceuticals in Collaboration with International Organizations Projects 1 1 1

 Communication with Customers